soumyadeep-dev/ansible-ec2-webserver-automation/README.md

-ANSIBLE PLAYBOOK FOR AWS EC2 WEBSITE DEPLOYMENT
+ANSIBLE PLAYBOOK FOR PROVISIONING AWS EC2 INSTANCE AND WEBSITE CONTAINERIZATION AND DEPLOYMENT

 OVERVIEW